v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 This search finds the patient resource with the given id (there can only be one resource for a given id).

-## Challenge - Understand the basic concepts of FHIR Search
+## Step 1 - Understand the basic concepts of FHIR Search
 Using the Postman file provided, search for Patients using the following: ```_id``` ```name```, and more

 Q: In what field does "name" work?
 What is FHIR matching against?